lana-svet/zenbox-docs/skills/stocks.md

 {% include sample.html request="The closing price is 143.74 USD for Apple Inc." response="Show me the highest price of Apple on Monday." %}
 {% include sample.html request="The highest price on 26th June is 148.28 USD for Apple Inc." response="And on Tuesday." %}

+## Supported languages
+`English`
+`Russian`

 ## Additional parameters
-This skill requires additional parameters to enable it:
+This skill requires the following parameters to enable it:

 `apikey` - developer's API key from [Alpha Vantage](https://www.alphavantage.co/)